Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Materials and methods

-The cpg0016 dataset contains several kinds of plates and wells, and we highlight those used in our study.
-First, the Compound plates form the majority of the dataset, and across all 12 sources, collectively represent multiple replicates of 116,750 compound perturbations.
-On each Compound plate, there are 32 wells dedicated to 4 replicates of 8 positive control compound treatments (abbreviated as POS-CTL in this work), which are 8 compounds selected to have the most distinct morphological changes from a pilot study.
-Second, the JUMP-Target-2-Compound plates (abbreviated as Target-2 in this work) are 301 compounds selected as likely to induce phenotypic effects in cells, and are performed in replicate by every source.
-Finally, every plate (including the Compound and Target-2 plates) include negative control wells treated with Dimethyl Sulfoxide (DMSO), the solvent used for all compound perturbations, which acts as a control when no compound is dissolved in DMSO.
-Further details on the dataset and data generation setup can be found in the original JUMP-CP paper \cite{chandrasekaran2023jump}.
+We curated several kinds of plates and wells from the cpg0016 dataset for training and evaluating our models.
+First, we curated positive control wells (abbreviated as POS-CTL in this work) from the entire dataset; these reflect 8 compounds selected to have the most distinct morphological changes in a pilot study.
+Most plates in cpg0016 have 4 well replicates of each of these 8 positive controls.
+Second, we curated JUMP-Target-2-Compound plates (abbreviated as Target-2 in this work), which image 301 compounds selected as likely to induce phenotypic effects in cells, and are measured in replicate by every source.
+Third, we curated a subset of 184 compounds from the Compound plates of cpg0016 (see Data Stratification and Compound-Replicate Matching for further details).
+Finally, every plate includes negative control wells treated with Dimethyl Sulfoxide (DMSO), the solvent used for all compound perturbations, which acts as a control where no compound is dissolved in DMSO.
+We curate negative controls from all plates from which we sampled POS-CTL, Target-2, and Compound wells.
+Together, our dataset comprises 87,282 of the 1,096,069 wells in cpg0016.
+Note that for our loss, we consider a well to be an image $\img_i$, and sample a random FOV for the well.
+This has the impact that no FOVs from the same well are ever within the same batch of data during training of our method.

-For our experiments, we primarily use the POS-CTL wells and the Target-2 plates, with a small subset of compounds sampled from the Compound plates (see \ref{sec:stratification}), not the full cpg0016 dataset.